cnag-aat/assembly_pipeline/README.md

                         Number of threads to run the Illumina trimming step.
 Default 4

 Flye:
-  --flye-env flye_env   Conda environment to run FLYE.
-Default /home/devel/talioto/miniconda3/envs/flye-v2.8.3/ --flye-cores flye_cores
+  --flye-cores flye_cores
                         Number of threads to run FLYE.
-Default 24 --flye-polishing-iterations flye_pol_it
+Default 72 --flye-polishing-iterations flye_pol_it
                         Number of polishing iterations to use with FLYE.
 Default 2 --other-flye-opts other_flye_opts
                         Additional options to run Flye.
-Default None
+Default --scaffold

 Nextdenovo:
-  --nextdenovo-module nextdenovo_module
-                        Cluster module to run nextdenovo.
-Default NEXTDENOVO/2.4.0 --nextdenovo-cores nextdenovo_cores
+  --nextdenovo-cores nextdenovo_cores
                         Number of threads to run nextdenovo.
-Default 24 --nextdenovo-task nextdenovo_task
+Default 72 --nextdenovo-task nextdenovo_task
                         Task need to run.
 Default all --nextdenovo-rewrite nextdenovo_rewrite
                         Overwrite existing directory.
 Default yes --nextdenovo-parallel_jobs nextdenovo_parallel_jobs
                         Number of tasks used to run in parallel.
-Default 4 --nextdenovo-minreadlen nextdenovo_minreadlen
+Default 18 --nextdenovo-minreadlen nextdenovo_minreadlen
                         Filter reads with length < minreadlen.
 Default 1k --nextdenovo-seeddepth nextdenovo_seeddepth
                         Expected seed depth, used to calculate seed_cutoff, co-use with genome_size, you can try to set it 30-45 to get a better assembly result.
+Default 45
-Default 45 --nextdenovo-seedcutoff nextdenovo_seedcutoff
+  --nextdenovo-seedcutoff nextdenovo_seedcutoff
                         Minimum seed length, <=0 means calculate it automatically using bin/seq_stat.
 Default 0 --nextdenovo-blocksize nextdenovo_blocksize
                         Block size for parallel running, split non-seed reads into small files, the maximum size of each file is blocksize.
+Default 1g
-Default 1g --nextdenovo-pa-correction  nextdenovo_pa_correction
+  --nextdenovo-pa-correction  nextdenovo_pa_correction
                         number of corrected tasks used to run in parallel, each corrected task requires ~TOTAL_INPUT_BASES/4 bytes of memory usage, overwrite parallel_jobs only for this step.
+Default 96
-Default 4 --nextdenovo-minimap_raw nextdenovo_minimap_raw
+  --nextdenovo-minimap_raw nextdenovo_minimap_raw
                         minimap2 options, used to find overlaps between raw reads, see minimap2-nd for details.
-Default -t 6 -x ava-ont --nextdenovo-minimap_cns nextdenovo_minimap_cns
+Default -t 30 --nextdenovo-minimap_cns nextdenovo_minimap_cns
                         minimap2 options, used to find overlaps between corrected reads.
-Default -t 6 -x ava-ont -k17 -w17 --nextdenovo-minimap_map nextdenovo_minimap_map
+Default -t 30 --nextdenovo-minimap_map nextdenovo_minimap_map
                         minimap2 options, used to map reads back to the assembly.
-Default -t 6 -x ava-ont --nextdenovo-sort nextdenovo_sort
+Default -t 30 --nextdenovo-sort nextdenovo_sort
                         sort options, see ovl_sort for details.
 Default -m 40g -t 20 --nextdenovo-correction_opts nextdenovo_correction_opts
                         Correction options.
-Default -p 6 --nextdenovo-nextgraph_opt nextdenovo_nextgraph_opt
+Default -p 18 --nextdenovo-nextgraph_opt nextdenovo_nextgraph_opt
                         nextgraph options, see nextgraph for details.
 Default -a 1

 Hypo:
-  --hypo-env hypo_env   Conda environment to run Hypo.
-Default /scratch/project/devel/aateam/src/HyPo/HyPov1_conda_env/ --sr-cov ill_cov      Approximate short read coverage for hypo Default 0 --hypo-proc hypo_processes
+  --sr-cov ill_cov      Approximate short read coverage for hypo Default 0 --hypo-proc hypo_processes
                         Number of contigs to be processed in parallel by HyPo.
-Default 6 --hypo-opts hypo_opts
+Default 6 --hypo-no-lr          Set this to false if you don¡t want to run hypo with long reads.
+Default True --hypo-opts hypo_opts
                         Additional options to run Hypo.
 Default None

 Racon:
-  --minimap-env minimap_env
-                        Conda environment to run Minimap2.
-Default /scratch/project/devel/aateam/src/RACON/v1.4.20_conda_env --racon-dir racon_dir
+  --racon-dir racon_dir
                         Directory with Racon installation.
 Default /scratch/project/devel/aateam/src/RACON/v1.4.21_github/ --racon-opts racon_opts
                         Extra options to run Racon_wrapper(eg. --split 100000000) to split the assembly in chunks of specified size and decrease memory requirements.
 Do racon_wrapper -h for more info.

 Medaka:
   --medaka-env medaka_env